jookies/jasmin/misc/doc/sources/management/jcli/modules.rst

    RandomRoundrobinMTRoute to 2 connectors:
       - smppcc_2
       - smppcc_3
+   NOT RATED

    jcli : mtrouter -s 10
-   StaticMTRoute to cid:smppcc_1
+   StaticMTRoute to cid:smppcc_1 NOT RATED

    jcli : mtrouter -s 0
-   DefaultRoute to cid:smppcc_default
+   DefaultRoute to cid:smppcc_default NOT RATED

 More control commands: